Family First: Intensive In Home Family Therapy

-The Intensive In Home Family Therapy Program focuses on families that are struggling to raise children who have had adverse childhood experiences, children who have recently come out of treatment and need to be integrated back into the family and community, and/or families who need help supporting their children in long-term recovery.
+The Family First Intensive In Home Therapy Program focuses on families that are struggling to raise children who have had adverse childhood experiences, children who have recently come out of treatment and need to be integrated back into the family and community, and/or families who need help supporting their children in long-term recovery.
 This is a program that guides parents in making their home a safe and secure place, increases family functioning, and helps the child to build trust and stability.
 The program utilizes family therapy in conjunction with the Strengthening Families approach and the protective factors framework, as well as a multidisciplinary approach to encourage families towards resiliency and healthy functioning in the home and community.
 Intensive in-home family therapy and multidisciplinary therapy is considered to be the highest level of effective, evidenced-based treatment for at-risk youth and children with adverse childhood experiences.

 The Program goals are based on the strengthening families’ five protective factors that promote healthy family functioning and strong attachments.